 ALS affects voluntary control of arms and legs and leads to trouble breathing.

-ALS does not affect intelligence, thinking, seeing, or hearing.
+ALS doesn't affect intelligence, thinking, seeing, or hearing.

 There is no known cure for ALS.